 Academics FDLTCC offers a bachelor’s degree program in elementary education; associate degrees; certificate programs; and a diploma program in practical nursing.
 Associate degree programs include business, corrections, geospatial technologies, nursing, and nutrition.
 Certificate programs include clean energy technician, geospatial technologies, nursing and home health aid, small business entrepreneur, law enforcement, and child development.

+Student Life Students can chose to use the academic advising office, bookstore, disability services and the on-campus library.
 The college offers clubs for students, a summer concert series, and athletics.

 The Leech Lake Band of Ojibwe established Leech Lake Tribal College (LLTC) in July 1990.
 The college is located on the Leech Lake Indian Reservation in north central Minnesota.
 LLTC provides quality higher education grounded in Anishinaabe values and endeavors to serve as the center of academic excellence to advance Anishinaabe worldviews and empower lifelong learners to be fully engaged citizens, stewards and leaders.

+Student Life The mission of Student Services at Red Lake Nation College is to provide each student with support and encouragement through a variety of services including a student pantry, success mentors, Fitness center, disability services, counseling and career and transfer services.
 The school offers many opportunities for student activities, as well as ways for students to initiate new clubs.
 The school also has opportunities for students to engage in leadership opportunities with the student council.

+Student Life White Earth provides their students with personal financial counseling, tutoring, career counseling, chemical dependency counseling and a college bookstore.
 WETC’s Student Success Center provides outreach and tutoring services, career counseling, and chemical dependency counseling.